What is ExpressRoute?

-If I pay for an ExpressRoute circuit of a given bandwidth, does the VPN connection I purchase from my network service provider have to be the same speed?
+If I pay for an ExpressRoute circuit of a given bandwidth, does the private connection I purchase from my network service provider have to be the same speed?

-No. You can purchase a VPN connection of any speed from your service provider.
-However, your connection to Azure will be limited to the ExpressRoute circuit bandwidth that you purchase.
+No. You can purchase a private connection of any speed from your service provider.
+However, your connection to Azure is limited to the ExpressRoute circuit bandwidth that you purchase.

-If I pay for an ExpressRoute circuit of a given bandwidth, do I have the ability to burst up to higher speeds if required?
+If I pay for an ExpressRoute circuit of a given bandwidth, do I have the ability to use more than my procured bandwidth?

 Yes.
-An ExpressRoute circuit, once set up, will allow you to access services within a virtual network and other Azure services simultaneously.
-You will connect to virtual networks over the private peering path, and to other services over the public peering path.
+An ExpressRoute circuit, once set up, allows you to access services within a virtual network and other Azure services simultaneously.
+You connect to virtual networks over the private peering path, and to other services over the Microsoft peering path.

 Does ExpressRoute offer a Service Level Agreement (SLA)?

 ExpressRoute supports three routing domains for various types of services: private peering, Microsoft peering, and public peering (deprecated).

-- Virtual Networks, including all virtual machines and cloud services like Azure Virtual Desktop RDP Shortpath
+- Virtual networks, including all virtual machines and cloud services like Azure Virtual Desktop RDP Shortpath

 - Traffic Manager